Editorial Review

 TB-500 (Thymosin Beta-4) for Synovial and Soft Tissue Research

-TB-500 also demonstrates significant anti-inflammatory effects in joint models.
-Research in Expert Opinion on Biological Therapy (2018) demonstrated that thymosin beta-4 reduced MMP-1 and MMP-3 expression in synovial fibroblasts stimulated with IL-1β — directly counteracting the matrix-degrading enzyme cascade that drives cartilage destruction in both osteoarthritis and inflammatory arthritis.
-Additionally, TB-500 reduces NF-κB activation, a central transcription factor in joint inflammatory signaling.
+TB-500 also has strong anti-inflammatory effects in joint models.
+A study in Expert Opinion on Biological Therapy (2018) showed that thymosin beta-4 reduced MMP-1 and MMP-3 expression in synovial fibroblasts stimulated with IL-1β.

 Free Peptide Calculator